All offers for Autumn 2020 commencement at UTS have now been made.

-For the lowest selections ranks (from recent school leavers) that did receive an offer in December Round 2 and January Round 1 to UTS courses, and to check whether a course has vacancies for February Round 1, see below.
+For the lowest selections ranks (from recent school leavers) that did receive an offer in December Round 2 and January Round 1 to UTS courses, see below.

 December Round 2 Lowest Selection Ranks and January Round 1 Course Vacancies (PDF, 121kB)